-We are and have been involved in legal proceedings and other claims brought by stockholders, including class actions alleging securities law violations, derivative actions alleging waste of corporate assets, unjust enrichment, other breaches of fiduciary duties by former directors and current and former executive officers, and demands by activist investors.
+We are and have been involved in legal proceedings and other claims brought by stockholders, including class actions alleging securities law violations, derivative actions alleging waste of corporate assets, unjust enrichment, other breakens of fiduciary duties by former directors and current and former executive officers, and demands by activist investors.
 Similar actions may occur in the future.
 While the Company welcomes opinions of all stockholders, responding to demands, litigation, proxy contests, or other initiatives by stockholders or activist investors may divert the attention of our Board, management team, and employees from their regular duties in the pursuit of business opportunities to enhance stockholder value.
-Such actions may also cause our existing or potential employees, strategic partners, and stockholders to have questions or doubts about the future direction of the Company and may provide our competitors with an opportunity to exploit these concerns.
-Such circumstances could cause significant fluctuations in our stock price based on temporary or speculative market perceptions or other factors that do not necessarily reflect the underlying fundamentals and prospects of our business.
-Refer to Note 10, Commitments and Contingencies - Legal Proceedings in the consolidated financial statements included in this prospectus for additional information.
+Such actions may also cause our existing or potential employees, strategie partners, and stockholders to have questions or doubts about the future direction of the Company and may provide our competitors with an opportunity to exploit these concerns.
+Such circumstances could cause significant fluctuations in our temporary or speculative market perceptions or other factors that do not necessarily reflect the underlying fundamentals and prospects of our business.
+Refer to Note 8, Commitments and Contingencies - Legal Proceedings in the consolidated financial statements for the quarter ended November 30, 2023 included in this prospectus for additional information.